-Experience the magic of a walking trail in the iMfolozi bush in the heartland of one of Africa’s oldest game reserves.
-You can sense a grazing rhino, hear and feel the night air throb to the roar of lions intruding over the crackle of your campfire, and experience the bush at a very personal level.
+Experience, Imfolozi The Primitive Guided Walking Safari.
+In the heartland of one of Africa’s oldest game reserves.
+You can sense a grazing rhino, hear and feel the night air throb to the roar of lions intruding over the crackle of your campfire, Experience the bush at a very personal level.

 The Hluhluwe-Imfolozi Game Park designed the trail to offer a basic wilderness living experience like old explorer days of African Fronter.
 With the least amount of equipment.
 Water is collected, from springs or rivers in the wilderness area.
 Bathing is done, in the river wherever possible.
 An important part of the trek is spending time alone on watch at the fire at night.

 You will, get to embrace the silence and solitude.
 Qualities difficult to find in today’s world.
 It requires trailers to leave their watches and cell phones behind to experience greater freedom from time constraints and deadlines.
 The trail is all inclusive- all equipment (including first aid kit), Imfolozi provides bedding and food. (, no special diets can be catered for).
 This safari, requires trailers to aid with food preparation and camp duties.